omacelaru/Assembly-laboratory-project/README.rst

 Assembly laboratory project
 ========

-The application is used for many roads length k (k indicates the number of edges) exists between two nodes i and j in a directed graph.
+The application is used to find the number of paths of roads length k (k indicates the number of edges) exists between two nodes i and j in a directed graph.

 I used the multiplication of adjacency matrices.